Nick Pratto Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in MLB.

-- The Rays have the second-ranked team ERA across all league pitching staffs (3.57).
+- The Rays have a 3.56 team ERA that ranks second among all league pitching staffs.

-- Rays pitchers combine to allow 76 home runs (one per game), the fifth-fewest in baseball.
+- Rays pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).

+- Chirinos (3-2) takes the mound for the Rays in his fourth start of the season.
+He's put together a 2.72 ERA in 43 2/3 innings pitched, with 20 strikeouts.

-- The right-hander last pitched on Saturday against the San Diego Padres, when he went six innings, allowing two earned runs while giving up four hits.
+- The righty last appeared on Sunday against the San Diego Padres, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.

-- The 29-year-old has an ERA of 3.26, with 9 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .224 against him.
+- In 10 games this season, the 29-year-old has a 2.72 ERA and 4.2 strikeouts per nine innings, while giving up a batting average of .196 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.